FSF0912/Music-Visualization/README.md

 >The images and lyrics are sourced from the internet.
 If there is any infringement, please contact me for removal.

 ## Overview
-A real-time audio visualization system developed with `Unity 2021.3 LTS`.
+A real-time audio visualization system developed with `Unity 2021.3 LTS` or higher.
 Supports both **pre-recorded audio** and **live microphone input** visualization.
 Features rhythmic transformations of geometric objects synchronized with audio frequencies.

 ## Key Features
 ### 1. Dynamic Lyrics Display
 - **File Format Support**: `.lrc (LyRiCs)`
-- **Auto-Conversion**: Automatically parses lyric files into Unity-compatible data structures
+- **Auto-Conversion**: Automatically parses lyric files by high-performance span into Unity-compatible data structures(TextAsset)
 - **Bilingual Support**: Handles translated lyrics with configurable ordering

 ### 2. Visualization Modes